Odabuchi Station: Platforms

-Adjacent stations

 Station history

-Odabuchi Station was opened on January 12, 1934 as a station on the Aichi Electric Railway.
+Odabuchi Station was opened on January 12, 1934, as a station on the Aichi Electric Railway.
 On April 1, 1935, the Aichi Electric Railway merged with the Nagoya Railroad (the forerunner of present-day Meitetsu).
 The station has been unattended since 1967.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 260 passengers daily.